Hungarian–Romanian War: The Romanian Army reaches the Tisza River

 On 23 April, Debrecen was occupied by Romanian forces.
 The Romanian Army then began preparations for an assault on Békéscsaba.
 On 25–26 April, after some heavy fighting, Békéscsaba fell to Romanian forces.
 The Hungarians retreated to Szolnok and, from there, across the Tisza River.
 They established two concentric defense lines extending from the Tisza River around Szolnok.
 Between 29 April and 1 May, the Romanian Army broke through the lines.
 On the evening of 1 May, the entire east bank of the Tisza River was under the control of the Romanian Army.

 On 30 April, French Foreign Minister Stéphen Pichon summoned Ion I.C.
 Brătianu, the Romanian representative to the Paris Peace Conference.
 Romania was told to cease its advance at the Tisza River and to retreat to the first demarcation line imposed by the Allied council.
 Brătianu promised that the Romanian troops would not cross the Tisza River.
-On 2 May, Hungary sued for peace by a request delivered by his representative, Lieutenant Colonel Henrik Werth.
+On 2 May, Hungary sued for peace by a request delivered by its representative, Lieutenant Colonel Henrik Werth.
 Kun was prepared to recognise all of Romania's territorial demands, request the cessation of hostilities and ask for ongoing control of Hungarian internal affairs.

 Romania offered an armistice but gave it only under pressure from the Allies.
 General Moșoiu became the governor of the military district between the Romanian border and the Tisza River.
 General Mihăescu became commander of the north battalion.
 The 7th Division was moved to the Russian front in Moldavia.
 On 24 May, King Ferdinand I of Romania and Iuliu Maniu (the head of Transylvania's Directory Council) visited the frontline area and met with generals Constantin Prezan, Gheorghe Mărdărescu, and Ștefan Panaitescu at Békéscsaba.